bk-rs/oauth2-rs/providers/oauth2-mastodon/docs/Authorization_Code_Grant.md

 Your Client secret: "x*43"

-Your access token: "x*43" # This is "App token"
+Your access token: "x*43" # This is "App token" and "User token"
 ```